ibrahimGamal01/Coding/1.Hashing/README.md

        - If no, store the hash and the string `s` in the dictionary and continue.

 4. **Output the result**: Print the two colliding strings and the number of SHA-1 calls.

-### Summary
-- The Birthday Paradox code calculates the probability of at least one collision in a group using combinatorial probability.
-- The birthday attack code finds actual hash collisions by exploiting the high probability of collisions in large enough sets of random inputs, using a dictionary to efficiently detect collisions.